tsubasakong/mcp-hfspace/README.md

 ### Example 5 - Image-to-Image

-In this example, we specify the filename for the `microsoft/OmniParser` to use, and get returned an annotated Image and 2 separate pieces of text: descriptions and coordinates.
+In this example, we specify the filename for `microsoft/OmniParser` to use, and get returned an annotated Image and 2 separate pieces of text: descriptions and coordinates.
 The prompt used was `use omniparser to analyse ./screenshot.png` and `use the analysis to produce an artifact that reproduces that screen`.

 ![Omniparser and Artifact](./2024-12-08-mcp-omni-artifact.png)